 Lower interest rates mean you have the ability to service more debt and therefore spend more on a residential home.
 A housing shortage ultimately causes unstable or increasing property prices as interest rates decrease further.

-If you’re an existing owner of a residential property, it’s important to be aware that the market is varied across the country, with some cities beginning to see pressure on prices, while other locations are continuing to see steady growth.
+If you’re an existing owner of a residential property, it’s important to be aware that the market is rising.
 The recent changes to interest rates means you’re able to get more equity out of your property for other investments.

+Get your property valued.
 Getting an accurate value for your property is always the first step to establish where you stand in the market.
-Given the recent changes to interest rates and changing market conditions, it’s important to get a current value on your residential home if you’re looking to sell.
+Given the recent changes to interest rates, it’s important to get a current value on your residential home if you’re looking to sell.

 Our qualified valuers at TelferYoung can give your residential property an accurate value.
 Talk to us today.